alisw/AliPhysics/PWG/EMCAL/READMEchangefw.txt

-/*! \page READMEchangefw The “new EMCal framework”
+/*! \page READMEchangefw Transitioning from the old to new EMCal framework

 # Introduction